 Here are the steps you should to take when you ask for a recommendation.

 1. Ask your teacher if they are willing to write a recommendation for you.
 If they say “yes”, ask them if they have a list of questions for you to answer, so you can provide them more details about you.
-If they say “no”, ask them if they would like you to complete an Appraisal Packet.
+If they say “no”, ask them if they would like you to complete an Highlight Reel.

 3. Give your teacher plenty of time.
 You want to give a teacher at least four weeks to write a recommendation for you.
 The more time you can give your teacher the better.
 They are busy, too!